hinatades/elasticsearch-ir-evaluator/README.md

 ## Overview

-`elasticsearch-ir-evaluator` is a Python package designed for easily calculating information retrieval (IR) accuracy metrics using Elasticsearch and datasets.
-It is perfect for users who want to assess the effectiveness of search queries in Elasticsearch.
+`elasticsearch-ir-evaluator` is a Python package designed for easily calculating a range of information retrieval (IR) accuracy metrics using Elasticsearch and datasets.
+This tool is ideal for users who need to assess the effectiveness of search queries in Elasticsearch.
+It supports the following key IR metrics:

+- Precision
+- Recall
+- False Positive Rate (FPR)
+- Normalized Discounted Cumulative Gain (nDCG)
+- Mean Average Precision (MAP)
+- Cumulative Gain (CG)
+- Binary Preference (BPref)
+- Mean Reciprocal Rank (MRR)

+These metrics provide a comprehensive assessment of search performance, catering to various aspects of IR system evaluation.
+The tool's flexibility allows users to select specific metrics according to their evaluation needs.

 ## Installation